yoember/yoember.github.io/_posts/2019-10-24-the-best-way-to-install-node-js-with-yarn.md

 * Official Installer: <https://nodejs.org/en/download/>
 * Using brew: <https://nodejs.org/en/download/package-manager/#osx>

-#### Advance tips to setup `yarn`
+#### Advanced tips for setting up `yarn`

-I use the following steps to keep `yarn` up to date and use only `yarn` global installer instead of `npm`, so if an npm package is installed globally there won't be any surprises and version mismatch in the future.
+I use the following steps to keep `yarn` up to date and use only `yarn` global installer instead of `npm`, so if a Node.js package is installed globally there won't be any surprise and version mismatch in the future.

-First of all you should add `yarn` default binary folder to the `$PATH` environment.
-Add the following to your `~/.zshrc or ~/.bashrc`.
+First of all you should add `yarn` default binary folder to the `$PATH` environment variable.
+Add the following to your `~/.zshrc` or `~/.bashrc`.

 ```
-export PATH=$PATH:HOME/.yarn/bin
+export PATH=HOME/.yarn/bin:$PATH
 ```

-You can create a shortcut `alias` also, so you can call `yarn` command only with `y` in your terminal.
+You can create a shortcut `alias` also for calling `yarn` command only with `y` in your terminal.

 ```
 alias y="yarn"